danielsaidi/website_danielsaidi/collections/_posts/2012/2012-11-13-oredev-2012-day-3-summary.md

 Felix's talk was extremely entertaining.
 He used a Parrot AR drone 2.0, and used its open api to control it from a simple web page that he live-coded in node and express.
-The page fetched and displayed sensor data and current controls from the drone, then posted new controls to the drone from a simple web ui.
+The page fetched and displayed sensor data and current controls from the drone, then posted new controls to the drone from a simple web-based UI.
 Using sockets to control the drone, he then sent it away to attack my colleague.

 This was a fun talk, despite some network problems that also affected some other speakers (Øredev, please give the speakers a private network next year).